MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ### ![inline](assets/owasp/Security_Logging_and_Monitoring_Failures.png) _Security Logging & Monitoring Failures_
 ### ![inline](assets/owasp/SSRF.png) **_Server-Side Request Forgery_**

+^ The Top 10 is determined by two parts.

+^ The first 8 are determined by data collected and aggregated voluntarily by companies/organizations:
+  - The data is voluntarily collected by 13 companies/organizations.
+  - Greater than half-million applications worth of vulnerability data with more than 400 unique CWE's.
+  - Compared to I think 30 CWE's in 2017 (CWE - Common Weakness Enumeration)
+  - The data points are aggregated to determine an incident rate per CWE and then those are ordered.

+^ The second part is the survey:
+  - The survey answers the question, "What do you believe should be in the top 10 that is not likely to show up in the data?"
+  - And the reason they include this is because there will always be some vulnerabilities that either because they too new or just hard to test for, makes them unlikely to show up in the data.
+  - Data by nature is historical and not predictive of future trends, hence 8 of the top ten were data driven, 2 were chosen based off of a survey.
+  - So whether they are a bigger deal than the data shows or they're just difficult to test for is yet to be determined.

-^ Key:
+^ They are then ordered from 1 to 10.
+Key:
   - Anything that is green is new for 2021.
   - Anything Bold was added in response to data collected.
-  - Anything highlighted were added because of survey responses.
+  - Anything highlighted was added because of survey responses.
-    - Data by nature is historical and not predictive of future trends, hence 8 of the top ten were data driven, 2 were chosen based off of a survey.
-    - Whether they are a bigger deal than the data shows and it's just difficult to test for is yet to be determined.

-^ About the survey:
-  - The survey answers the question, "What do you believe should be in the top 10 that is not likely to show up in the data?" (either because it's too new or just hard to test for).
-  - Survey is sent out to LinkedIn, Facebook, and Twitter.

-^ About the data collected:
-  - The data is voluntarily collected by 13 companies/organizations.
-  - Greater than half-million applications worth of vulnerability data with more than 400 unique CWE's.
-  - Data points included year, cwe, what kind of test it was (human, automated), number of apps found with at least one incident of the CWE.
-  - The data points are aggregated to determine an incident rate per CWE.

-^ About the order
-  - The order is incredibly suspect.
-Depending on how you analyze the data you could come up with different orders.
+^ Although they are ordered from 1 to 10,
-  - So I would emphasize that the order of the list is not representative of their importance.
+  - I would emphasize that the order of the list is not as important as being aware of them.
+  - There are hundreds of vulnerabilities, so all of the 10 most common are going to be of equal importance if you zoom out a bit.
-  - This is also an incomplete list, the "Top 10".
+  - And so by nature of being a Top 10 list, it is an incomplete list.
 Since you could make a checklist with hundreds of items (kind of like the ASVS),
-  - I'd argue that the Top 10 are probably all of equal importance.

-^ About the names:
-  - Titles are meant to be root causes, not symptoms.

 ---